SPTAU/PyTorch-Recurring/README.md

 Dataset / Model / Training

-This warehouse is used to record that I use pytorch to recurring the model and use data sets for training.
+This repository is used to record that I use pytorch to recurring the model and use data sets for training.

-Partial code reference from <https://github.com/mengjizhiyou/pytorch_model>